Abstract Meaning Representation (AMR) Annotation Release 1.0

 |Licensing Instructions:||Subscription & Standard Members, and Non-Members|

-Abstract Meaning Representation (AMR) Annotation Release 1.0, Linguistic Data Consortium (LDC) Catalog Number LDC2014T12 and ISBN 1-58563-677-0, was developed by LDC, SDL/Language Weaver, Inc., the University of Colorado's Computational Language and Educational Research group and the Information Sciences Institute at the University of Southern California.
+Abstract Meaning Representation (AMR) Annotation Release 1.0 was developed by the Linguistic Data Consortium (LDC), SDL/Language Weaver, Inc., the University of Colorado's Computational Language and Educational Research group and the Information Sciences Institute at the University of Southern California.
 It contains a sembank (semantic treebank) of over 13,000 English natural language sentences from newswire, weblogs and web discussion forums.

 AMR captures “who is doing what to whom” in a sentence.
 Each sentence is paired with a graph that represents its whole-sentence meaning in a tree-structure.
 AMR utilizes PropBank frames, non-core semantic roles, within-sentence coreference, named entity annotation, modality, negation, questions, quantities, and so on to represent the semantic structure of a sentence largely independent of its syntax.